gellert4/SmartFuelStation-Pico/README.md

 This project is a **smart fuel station simulator** that automatically detects when a vehicle starts fueling, measures the duration to estimate liters pumped, and dynamically adjusts the fuel price based on **ambient temperature and light** conditions.

+It uses a Raspberry Pi Pico WH running MicroPython with several sensors (Hall effect, DHT11, photoresistor, tilt switch), and serves a **real-time web dashboard** directly from the Pico.
+The built-in web server provides live charts, statistics, and CSV export functionality accessible from any device on the network.

+For someone familiar with IoT and MicroPython, building this project (including all sensor wiring, web interface code, and dashboard features) might take around **8–10 hours**, factoring in debugging and testing.

+---

+## Objective

+The idea originated from exploring how environmental factors (like heat or sunlight) can impact fuel volatility, safety margins, or even pricing models.

+The goals of the project were:

+- **Detect and measure fueling activity automatically** (no manual input required).
+- Adjust the **price per liter dynamically** based on temperature and light intensity.
+- Simulate a tilt-based anomaly detection to shut down fueling for safety.
+- Provide a **self-contained web dashboard** for real-time monitoring and data export.

+Insights I hoped to gain:

+- How environmental metrics change during typical operation.
+- How often anomalies (like excessive tilt) would occur.
+- What a simple, standalone IoT fuel station interface might look like.

+---

+Everything runs **directly on the Raspberry Pi Pico** with a built-in web server.

+- **Web server:** Runs on the Pico itself, accessible via WiFi
+- **Data storage:** In-memory storage of fuel history (last 5 sessions displayed)
+- **Dashboard:** Real-time HTML interface with interactive charts
+- **Data export:** CSV download functionality for fuel logs

+This approach is:
+- **Self-contained:** No external databases or services needed
+- **Portable:** Works anywhere with WiFi
+- **Simple:** Just connect to the Pico's web interface

+The web dashboard updates every 3 seconds and includes celebration animations when fueling completes!lator** that automatically detects when a vehicle starts fueling, measures the duration to estimate liters pumped, and dynamically adjusts the fuel price based on **ambient temperature and light** conditions.

 It uses a Raspberry Pi Pico WH running MicroPython, several sensors (Hall effect, DHT11, photoresistor, tilt switch), and sends data to a **Dockerized TIG stack (Telegraf, InfluxDB, Grafana)** on a Windows laptop.
 This allows for live dashboards of fueling activity and environmental influences.

 For someone familiar with IoT and Docker, building this project (including all sensor wiring, Docker config, MicroPython code, and Grafana dashboards) might take around **10–12 hours**, factoring in debugging and coffee breaks.